open-contracting/standard-development-handbook/docs/coding/index.md

 The `master` branch of applications should always be deployable, which requires that:

-1. Tests pass on Travis
+1. Tests pass on continuous integration
 1. Installation instructions are consistent with the [`deploy`](https://github.com/open-contracting/deploy) repository

 If installation instructions change (e.g. if a new service like Redis is required), then the `deploy` repository must be updated.